idupree/slow-gopherjs-crypto/README.md

-This is a demo for a gopherjs speed issue.
+This is a demo for a gopherjs speed issue.  `SignPKCS1v15` is far slower in gopherjs.

 ### To build: